tailcallhq/tailcallhq.github.io/outlines/exploring-graphiql-the-in-browser-ide-for-graphql.md

 ## Accessing GraphiQL
 For this guide, accessing GraphiQL can be done using any of the methods below:
-* Simply head over to [https://tailcall.run/playground/](https://tailcall.run/playground/) or
+* Simply head over to [https://tailcall.run/playground/](https://tailcall.run/playground/) and give your graphql server url in input.
+Note, make sure your graphql server allows cors for Tailcall domain
-* After starting your [GraphQL server](https://tailcall.run/docs/#starting-the-graphql-server), head over to [https://tailcall.run/playground/?u=http://127.0.0.1:8000/graphql](https://tailcall.run/playground/?u=http://127.0.0.1:8000/graphql)
+* After starting your [GraphQL server](https://tailcall.run/docs/#starting-the-graphql-server), head over to the GraphiQL playground link you get

 ## Exploring the GraphiQL Interface